aliceseaborn/corazon-leather/pages/event.md

 * This is Leather & Kink Night at Social Club.
 It's our meet & greet!

 **Saturday**
-* Friday night is free for Social Club members.
+* Friday night is free.
-	* $5 per person for non-members.
 * Classes are $15 per person and include all classes for the weekend.
 * Event tickets $10 standing room / $15 seats, Saturday night only.
 * Tickets include Social Club membership for the night.